wp-plugins/woocommerce-compare-products/readme.txt

 == Usage ==

-1. Open WooCommerce > Compare Settings

-2. Opens to the SETTINGS tab

- * Style your Compare Products Fly-Out screen - upload header image and set screen dimensions.
- * Select to show Compare Feature on Product Pages as Button or Hyperlink Text.
- * Set text to show in Button or Link.
- * Set Compare Products Tab to show in WooCommerce Product Page Navigation Tabs.
- * Save Settings to save your work.
-You are now ready to add the Compare features data for each product.

-3. Click the FEATURES tab

-4. Click the dropdown arrow at the end of the Master Category tab.
-You'll see that all of your parent product Attributes have been auto created as Compare Features.

-5. Add any Custom Compare categories or features you require.
+1. On your WordPress admin dashboard find the WC Compare menu item.

+2. Go to the Settings & Style sub menu and set up how the Compare feature shows on your Product Pages.

+3. Go to the Category and Features tab and Assign the Features to a Compare category.

+4. Go to each Product and activate the Compare feature and set it.

-6  Edit or deactivate the Compare feature for any products edit page.
+5. Edit or deactivate the Compare feature for any products edit page.

-Celebrate the extra sales Compare Products brings you !
+6. Celebrate the extra sales Compare Products brings you !

 == Frequently Asked Questions ==